LikeLinus114/SpaceDiscovery3/README.md

 It is a navigation and communication module that will be used in space.

+//All the further tasks are a serios scientific research.
+It's time-consuming and there are no guarantees of success.

-1. prepare chat for an Angular app.
+1. prepare chat for interaction with another app.
-2. create an Angular app.
+2. create another app.
 3. implement settings: language etc.